Mason Vye Worldwide

 N0N 1A0 CANADA Email: email@example.com

 My broadcasting activity began in the late 1990s after discovering Tom and Darryl, a couple of

 unassuming and kindly men who produce independent radio shows from their home in Macomb, Illinois.
 They were

-1987 and often thought it'd be fun to be a shortwave broadcaster.
+often thought it'd be fun to be a shortwave broadcaster.

 Most people are familiar with AM and FM radio, but shortwave is something many are less familiar

 with.
 Shortwave stations are "hidden" between the AM and FM broadcast bands and the fidelity is the same as